jluscher/Pi-Pico-Forth/README.md

 No batteries required.

 These files are setup for use in the Arduino IDE.
+Note: compile with Optimise (-O), for some unknown reason the small (-Os) fails.
 Note: don't forget to add the following link to the File-Preferences-Additional Board Manager https://github.com/earlephilhower/arduino-pico/releases/download/global/package_rp2040_index.json